Kyriosity/read-write/README+/pencraft/README+/quotes/README+/contributors/README.md

 ### Grace Hopper

-_Grace Brewster Hopper_, née Murray (**1906**-1992), grandma of Cobol, finder of the moth thus starting the debugging era (that chords with her name).
+_Grace Brewster Hopper_, née Murray (**1906**-1992), grandma of COBOL, finder of the moth, thus starting the debugging era (that chords with her name).
 She also suggested the use of English for high-level programming.

 ### Alan Turing